TassioCarmo/havard-cs50x-week6-python/README.md

 Python is also the name of a program whose interpret the language, that is why we say python is an interpreted languange not compiled

+Even though it's much faster for us to write, we aren’t able to fully optimize our code by way of managing memory and implementing all of the details ourselves.

+ If you have a very large data set, you might want to optimize your code to be as fast and performant as it can be, especially if you're running that code again and again.
+Maybe you're a company like Google.
+People are searching a huge database all the time.
+You really want to squeeze every bit of performance as you can out of the computer.